jwm197/RandomisedFaceCollection/README.md

 | mouthY         |Continous variable defining the y position of the centre of the mouth                                                    |getMinMouthY() to getMaxMouthY()                              |
 | numberOfteeth  |Continous integer variable defining the number of teeth in the mouth                                                           |minNumberOfteeth to maxNumberOfTeeth                             |

 Note these variables maybe adjusted after generating the random values but these are the bounds at the time of generation.
-Also note all variables listed in the bounds are global constants and all functions listed are in the Face class.
+Also note all variables listed in the bounds are global constants unless stated to be a face's and all functions listed are in the Face class.